Yes, heat can affect your brain and mood. Here's why

 One of the key strategies is to stay well hydrated.
 This may sound obvious, but dehydration is common in the summer, and many people underestimate how much fluid they need to replace when they're sweating a lot or spending time outdoors.

 In fact, the participants in the college dorm study benefited from staying well-hydrated.
-During the study, the researchers sent text messages asking all the participants how much liquid they'd consumed, and it turned out that the participants who slept in the hot dorm rooms, and drank less than 6 glasses of liquid per day, performed worse on the tests.
+During the study, the researchers sent text messages asking all the participants how much liquid they'd consumed, and it turned out that the participants who slept in the hot dorm rooms and drank fewer than six glasses of liquid per day performed worse on the tests.
 And prior research has shown that being even a little dehydrated can impair cognitive performance.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.